School Wide Behavior Plan

-The Paul B. Stephens School Wide Behavior Plan explains the current goals and
+The Paul B. Stephens School Wide Behavior Plan explains the current goals andoffers a description of the school wide reward systems and student expectations.

 GOAL # 1 - Teaching Our Students To Monitor And Self-regulate Their Behaviors